4nd2in/discord-bot/README.md

 Clone the project:
 `git clone https://github.com/4nd2in/discord-bot.git`
 To run this project you need [Node.js](https://nodejs.org/en/) `v16.6.0` or higher installed.
 If you are new to [Discord.js](https://discord.js.org/#/) have a look at [Discord.js Guide](https://discordjs.guide/) which is very helful for getting started.
 This project is using yarn.
-If you are using `npm` run this to install yarn:
+Run this to install it via `npm`:
 `npm install --global yarn`
 After that install the needed packages:
 `yarn install`